AkibAzmain/chess-game/README.md

 black >>>
 ```

 It means it's black's turn.
-Now enter your move and you'll see the board after the move.
+Now enter your move and you'll see the result after the move.

 To get out from playing mode, type exit and hit enter.
 You'll return to the default mode.